LieBtrau/baby-grow-chair-seat-fix/README.md

 This project has the mechanical description of replacement parts for the right as well as the left fixing.
 Both pieces can be milled out of a 10mm thick plate.
 Delrin is a suitable raw material.

+Inside this project you can find:

+ - the source files, created with [HeeksCNC](https://github.com/Heeks/heekscnc).
+ - the g-code data, that can be loaded into a [LinuxCNC controlled milling machine](http://linuxcnc.org/).
+ - viewer data, to check the g-code data with [Camotics G-code viewer](http://www.camotics.org/).